otrv4/otrv4/otrv4.md

    [Ring Signature Authentication](#ring-signature-authentication), that is `sigma == RVrf({Pkb, Pka, Y}, t)`.

-An Auth-R message is an OTR message encoded as:
+An Auth-R message is an OTRv4 message encoded as:

 ```
 Protocol version (SHORT)